Twenty four year old Michael Gardiner was riding to the 1895 Barnard Castle Annual Cycle Meet

 The CTC considered expanding signage in 1900 to rapid descent, dangerous turning, level crossing, water, splash, and gate.
 In the end, they stuck with danger and caution.
 Two designs for stamped steel signs were introduced in 1902: “Danger – Cyclists Touring Club” in white text on a red background and “Caution – Cyclists Touring Club” in white text on a blue background.

-A 1902 survey revealed that the CTC had installed a remarkable 2,331 danger boards and 1,989 caution boards.
+revealed that the CTC had installed a remarkable 2,331 danger boards and 1,989 caution boards.

 Putting Cycling Hazards on the Map: Requesting a Danger of Caution Sign